scarletcs/typespec/website/src/content/docs/docs/language-basics/directives.md

 ### Api

-There is currently no exposed api to resolve suppresssions
+There is currently no exposed api to resolve suppressions.